Improved Smoothed Analysis of Multiobjective Optimization: Non-zero-preserving Perturbations

-\begin{lemma} Let~$(I^*, A^*)$ be the $(V, I)$-certificate of~$x$, let~$J \supseteq I^*$ be an arbitrary tuple of pairwise distinct indices, let~$A = A^*|_J$, let~$u \in \SET{ 0, 1 }^n$ be an arbitrary vector, and let~$B = B_V(x - u)$.
-Then, the call \Witness{V, J, A, B, u} returns vector~$x$. \end{lemma}
+\begin{lemma} Let $(I_0, A_0)$ be the $(V, I)$-certificate of~$x$, let $J \supseteq I_0$ be an arbitrary tuple of pairwise distinct indices, let $A = A_0|_J$, let $u \in \SET{ 0, \ldots, \K }^n$ be an arbitrary vector, and let $B = B_V(x - u)$.
+Then the call \Witness{V, J, A, B, u} returns vector~$x$. \end{lemma}

 Before we give a formal proof of Lemma~\ref{lemma:same behavior} we try to give some intuition for it.
-Instead of considering the whole set~$\S$ of solutions we restrict it to vectors that look like the vectors we want to reconstruct in the next rounds, i.e., we intersect the current set with the set $\bigcup_{t'=0}^{t-1} \S_J \big( a^{(t')} \big)$ in round~$t$.
-That way we only deal with subsets of the original sets, but we do not lose the vectors we want to reconstruct since~$J \supseteq I^*$.
+Instead of considering the whole set~$\S$ of solutions we restrict it to vectors that look like the vectors we want to reconstruct in the next iterations, i.e., we intersect the current set with the set $\bigcup_{s=0}^{t-1} \S_J \big( a^{(s)} \big)$ in iteration~$t$.
+In this way we only deal with subsets of the original sets, but we do not lose the vectors we want to reconstruct since $J \supseteq I_0$.
+This restriction to the essential candidates of solutions allows us to execute this variant of the \tWitness function with only partial information about~$V$.